U.S. Stocks Climb Amid Swirling Issues

 Cities across the U.S. faced another night of protests sparked by the death of George Floyd in Minneapolis last week.
 Some major metropolitan areas, including New York and Los Angeles, either issued or extended nighttime curfews.
 President Trump called for a tougher government response to the violent unrest and said he is ordering thousands of armed soldiers and law enforcement officers to the nation's capital.

-"If it looks like Wall Street is flourishing while Main Street flounders, there's another back-door bailout but not a real recovery, there's going to be calls on the legitimacy of these markets," said Joseph Brusuelas, chief economist at RSM US.
+Investors also continued to monitor tensions between the U.S. and China, which have feuded in recent weeks over Beijing's handling of the coronavirus and its crackdown on Hong Kong.

-Among individual stocks, Western Union rose 11% after Bloomberg News reported that the money-transfer provider was seeking to buy MoneyGram International.
-Shares of Host Hotels & Resorts, which said it expects to reopen 11 more hotels this month, rose 0.9%.
+Among individual stocks, Western Union rose 11% and was the top performer in the S&P 500 after Bloomberg News reported that the money-transfer provider was seeking to buy MoneyGram International.

 There were also signs of life in the IPO market.
 Warner Music Group and ZoomInfo Technologies plan to list their shares Wednesday and Thursday in what would be the biggest overall IPO and the top new technology issue of the year, respectively.

 International stocks gained ground, extending a recent rally fueled by hopes of a rebound in the global economy.
-The Stoxx Europe 600 advanced 1.5%, led by shares in auto and auto-parts makers.
+The Stoxx Europe 600 advanced 1.6%, led by shares of auto and auto-parts makers.

 "There's a lot of positivity starting to build up around Europe," said James McCormick, head of desk strategy at NatWest Markets, pointing to a decline in coronavirus cases and relaxation of lockdown measures on the continent.